HazardDede/pnp/README.md

 ```

-... this push dumps multiple files (0.cnt, 1.cnt, 2.cnt, ...) for each pulled counter value,
+The push dumps multiple files (0.cnt, 1.cnt, 2.cnt, ...) for each counter value emitted by the pull,
-instead of dumping one file 'couter.txt' which is overridden each time a new counter is emitted.
+instead of dumping one file 'counter.txt' which is overridden each time a new counter is emitted.

 How does this work: If the emitted or transformed payload (via selector) contains the key `data` or
-`payload` it is assumed that the actual payload is the data stored in this key and all other keys
+`payload` the pipeline assumes that this is the actual payload and all other keys
 represent the so called `envelope`.

-Remark: This feature might actually break your existing configurations if you use the plugin
-`pnp.plugins.pull.mqtt.MQTTPull` which will now emit an enveloped payload.

-This snippet echoed a dictionary with the keys 'topic', 'levels' and 'payload' previously to version 0.7.2.
-It will now differentiate between the actual 'payload' (key 'payload' resp. 'data') and the envelope (other keys).

-    - name: subscriber
-      pull:
-        plugin: pnp.plugins.pull.mqtt.MQTTPull
-        args:
-          host: localhost
-          topic: test/counter
-      push:
-        plugin: pnp.plugins.push.simple.Echo

-If you want to "restore" the previous behaviour, you only have to wrap the whole payload
-into a dictionary inside the 'payload' or 'data' key via selector.

-    - name: subscriber
-      pull:
-        plugin: pnp.plugins.pull.mqtt.MQTTPull
-        args:
-          host: localhost
-          topic: test/counter
-      push:
-        plugin: pnp.plugins.push.simple.Echo
-        selector:
-          data: "lambda data: data"

 <a name="payloadunwrapping"></a>

 ### 4.6\.
 Payload unwrapping

 By default any payload that is provided to a push will be "as-is".
 If the payload is an iterable, it is possible
-to `unwrap` each individual item of the iterable and providing that item to the push instead of the whole list.
-Yes, now
+to `unwrap` each individual item of the iterable and provide that single item to the push instead of the whole list.
-you can perform for each loops for pushes.
+Yes, now you can perform for each loops with pushes.

 ```yaml
 - name: unwrapping